POM Palm Oil Conveyor Chain Chain Basic 4" 35000lbs (ZC150) - 30p incl CL (10ft)

 Challenge manufacture a range of sprockets to suit all of our chains.
 Due to the large range of customer requirements, we manufacture sprockets to order.
 Sprocket options include;

-• Boss size and location, for example a boss on one side, bosses on both sides, offset bosses, bearing inserts, taper lock bushes etc.
+• Boss size and location, for example a boss on one side, bosses on both sides, offset bosses, bearing inserts, taper bushes etc.

 • Bore details, such as plain bore, bored and keyed, splined, bronze bushed to name a few.